-This course of study continues the world literature survey from the Neoclassical Period to the present.
+Continuation of the survey study of world literature from the Neoclassical Period to the present.
 A fully documented research paper or a critical analysis of one or more of the poets studied will be required.

-ENVIRONMENTAL SCIENCE
+FIRE SCIENCE

 ENVR 1401- Environmental Science I (4-3-3)